-THE COURT: I think that's fine, because there would be no need to bring him over and then end up paying two days if we're only talking a little bit of time at the end of the day.

-MR. ZIMMER: The issues are somewhat complex in areas.
-It might be easier to ingest it in pieces.

-THE COURT: All right.
+1 THE COURT: I think that's fine, because there would be no need to bring him over and then end up paying two 2 3 days if we're only talking a little bit of time at the end of 4 the day.
+5 MR. ZIMMER: The issues are somewhat complex in 6 It might be easier to ingest it in pieces.
+7 THE COURT: All right.
 I see the map.
 That's not the one that came to all the hearings.
-Where's the one that came to all the hearings?

-MR. BUNN: It's here, your Honor.

-MR. JOYCE: One of many.

-THE COURT: Well, I think -- Mr. Bunn?

-MR. BUNN: Yes.
-Rosamond Community Services District, your Honor, did file a Motion in Limine.
-Did you want to dispose of that before we got started?

-THE COURT: Probably should.
-Unfortunately, after three weeks, I usually read these ahead of time.
-This, apparently, deals with an expert witness report that someone is wishing to exclude.

-MS. FUENTES: Yes, your Honor.
-Rosamond Community Services District has moved to exclude the exhibit witness report and all expert witness testimony by Mr. Sheahan, one of the experts by plaintiffs, based on the fact that Mr. Sheahan's expert witness report was submitted to all the defendants less than 24 hours prior to the deposition, and I apologize for my voice.
+Where's the one that 8 9 came to all the hearings?
+10 MR. BUNN: It's here, your Honor.
+11 MR. JOYCE: One of many.
+12 THE COURT: Well, I think -- Mr. Bunn?
+13 MR. BUNN: Yes.
+Rosamond Community Services 14 District, your Honor, did file a Motion in Limine.
+Did you 15 want to dispose of that before we got started?
+16 THE COURT: Probably should.
+Unfortunately, after 17 three weeks, I usually read these ahead of time.
+18 apparently, deals with an expert witness report that someone is 19 wishing to exclude.
+20 MS. FUENTES: Yes, your Honor.
+Rosamond Community 21 Services District has moved to exclude the exhibit witness 22 report and all expert witness testimony by Mr. Sheahan, one of 23 the experts by plaintiffs, based on the fact that Mr. Sheahan's 24 expert witness report was submitted to all the defendants less 25 than 24 hours prior to the deposition, and I apologize for my 26 voice.
+27 THE COURT: Mr. Sheahan is an engineer?

-THE COURT: Mr. Sheahan is an engineer?
-MS. FUENTES: Yes.
+MS. FUENTES:

+Yes.

-THE COURT: He was deposed?
-The deposition went 1 2 forward?
+1 THE COURT: He was deposed?
+The deposition went 2 forward?
 3 MS. FUENTES: He was deposed, yes, your Honor.
 THE COURT: How long was the deposition?
-4 MS. FUENTES: The deposition lasted one day.
-5 had the option to continue it, but to do so would have been 6 7 futile.
+5 MS. FUENTES: The deposition lasted one day.
+6 had the option to continue it, but to do so would have been 7 futile.
 THE COURT: Where is his report?
-MS. FUENTES: We submitted it, yes, your Honor.
-9 10 It's submitted as an exhibit --To your declaration?
-11 THE COURT: MS. FUENTES: -- with the exclusion of his large 12 map, which we can present.
-13 THE COURT: Isn't the case law pretty much standard 14 for exclusion.
-Wouldn't it be somewhat of a harsh remedy in a 15 circumstance where someone's been fully deposed?
-The report, 16 17 although should have been there sooner, certainly has been 18 fully digested by all our learned attorneys here.
-MS. FUENTES: First of all, Code of Civil Procedure 19 Section 2034 requires that any expert witness' testimony or 20 expert witness' report submitted late, that the corresponding 21 testimony of the expert be excluded if it was not disclosed at 22 23 the time set for the designation of the expert witnesses.
-THE COURT: Not sure it truly allows for exclusion 24 of the witness based upon a late received report.
-Exclusion is 25 typically reserved for very limited circumstances.
-In other 26 27 words, where an expert never shows up, never testifies, doesn't give deposition and shows up on the day of trial.

-that's an easy call.
+9 MS. FUENTES: We submitted it, yes, your Honor.
+10 It's submitted as an exhibit --11 THE COURT: To your declaration?
+12 MS. FUENTES: -- with the exclusion of his large 13 map, which we can present.
+14 THE COURT: Isn't the case law pretty much standard 15 for exclusion.
+Wouldn't it be somewhat of a harsh remedy in a 16 circumstance where someone's been fully deposed?
+The report, 17 although should have been there sooner, certainly has been 1.8 fully digested by all our learned attorneys here.
+19 MS. FUENTES: First of all, Code of Civil Procedure 20 Section 2034 requires that any expert witness' testimony or 21 expert witness' report submitted late, that the corresponding 22 testimony of the expert be excluded if it was not disclosed at the time set for the designation of the expert witnesses.
+23 24 THE COURT: Not sure it truly allows for exclusion 25 of the witness based upon a late received report.
+Exclusion is 26 typically reserved for very limited circumstances.
+In other 27 words, where an expert never shows up, never testifies, doesn't 28 give deposition and shows up on the day of trial.
+I think that's an easy call.